jonspraggins/tinkering-nerd/README.md

 ## Note
 <p>It opens multiple tabs based on the number of sites you wish to search on, so you may have to temporarily trust this site/allow pop-ups in your respective browsers.</p>
 <p>This was the only way I could think of to return the relevant data.</p>
+<p>I'd like to reach out to the community to help further the development of this tool, both to widen it's search capability and broaden it's scope.
+Any suggestions would be greatly appreciated</p>